What is Jay Monahan's Net Worth and Salary?

 Monahan has spent his professional career working in the world of professional sports, though he did not always work in golf.
 He worked with Fenway Sports Group, which owns the Boston Red Sox, prior to working in golf.
 When the Red Sox won the World Series in 2007, Monahan also got a World Series ring.
 He also helped manage Fenway Sports Group's sponsorship sales operations for the Red Sox, Boston College Athletics, and NASCAR's Roush Fenway Racing.

-In June 2008, he came to the PGA Tour by becoming the executive director of The Players Championship.
+In June 2008, Jay joined the PGA Tour as the executive director of The Players Championship.
 In 2010, he was named the Tour's Senior Vice President for Business Development.
-He was promoted to Executive Vice President and Chief Marketing Officer in March 2013.
+In March 2013, he was promoted to Executive Vice President and Chief Marketing Officer.
 In that role, he oversaw business development, corporate marketing and partnerships, title sponsor relations, retail licensing, and media sales.

 From 2014 to 2016, Monahan served as Deputy Commissioner of the PGA Tour for two years and then became the Chief Operating Officer.
 When PGA Tour commissioner Tim Finchem announced his retirement in November 2016, Monahan was poised to take over.
 Two months later, in January 2017, he became the fourth commissioner of the PGA Tour.

-Since Monahan has taken over as commissioner, the PGA Tour has grown substantially in size.
-Player compensation reached new highs under his leadership and the fan base for the sport of golf has expanded both in size and in terms of diversity.
+Since Monahan took over as commissioner, the PGA Tour has grown substantially in size.
+Player compensation reached new highs under his leadership, and the fan base for the sport of golf has expanded both in size and diversity.
 Additionally, he has spearheaded PGA Tour efforts to raise money for charity.
 Since he took over, the Tour has raised over $200 million each year for such efforts.

 Additionally, as commissioner of the PGA Tour, Monahan serves on the Board of Directors and Executive Committee of the International Golf Federation.
 He also is on the Board of the PGA European Tour and is Chair of the World Golf Federation and PGA Tour Tee Foundation Board of Governors.